Autism. For decades, the word meant an immutable brain disorder, one determined solely by genes and that was only marginally responsive to therapies.

 Today it is coming to mean something different and more manageable.

 A growing body of research is dramatically changing the face and future of autism.
-In The Autism Revolution, a new book from Harvard Health Publications that I wrote with Karen Weintraub, I explain this hopeful evolution in autism science and offer practical strategies for families to help their children right now.
+In The Autism Revolution, a new book from Harvard Health Publishing that I wrote with Karen Weintraub, I explain this hopeful evolution in autism science and offer practical strategies for families to help their children right now.

 I’d like to share four of the most profound changes: